asclaudino/finance-wrapped/README.md

 - **Enhance Page Transition Animations**: Further refine and polish the transitions between pages to provide an even smoother and more engaging user experience.
 - **Add More Data Analysis**: Expand the financial data analysis features to offer deeper insights and more comprehensive visualizations.
-- **Enhance Overall Designs**: Improve the overall aesthetic and usability of the application, ensuring a cohesive and modern design across all interfaces.
+- **Enhance Overall Designs**: Improve the overall aesthetic and usability of the application.

 ---